charitm/DNP3-Attack-and-Detection/README.md

 ## Authors

-Created by the HardHatSecurity.com team for industrial cybersecurity education and research.
+Created by the HardHatSecurity.com for industrial cybersecurity education and research.

 ## Acknowledgments